xHelenx/ifwaste/README.md

 Next you have to install the libraries that are used in the model.
 I highly recommend not installing libraries directly but rather encapsulating them in a virtual environment to manage different versions for different projects.
 To do so, I use Mamba, a lightweight version of Anaconda.
 Most steps should be reproducible with Anaconda, Conda or Miniconda as well.
 Make sure you have either installed.

 Create a new environment based and install the required libraries with this command:

-*TODO: Do we need to have the environment in the kernel?
-Or is that just for jupyternotebooks in the vscode tunnel* *TODO: for UF user, could share environment: https://docs.rc.ufl.edu/software/conda_creation/*

 For Mamba: